“Because when you upgrade to PHP 7, you are doubling for free in site performance.”

 After you’ve determined that your site is ready to make the switch, you’re welcome to contact our support team through the Live Chat in your User Portal or via your Customer Success Manager to initiate the upgrade.
 (New customers can select PHP 7 from the get-go without having to contact support.)

-For additional info and eligibility criteria, take a look at our PHP 7 Support Garage FAQ.
+For additional info and eligibility criteria, take a look at our PHP Support Center guide.

 To learn more about PHP 7, check out this resource: Intro to PHP 7 for WordPress users.